pnadan/ASP.NET-Core-2.0-MVC-boostrap-4.0-test/README.md

-The reason for this project was the whish to implement a existing web template based upon Boostrap 4.0 into a ASP.NET Core 2.0 MVC project.
+The reason for this project, was the wish to implement a existing web template based upon Boostrap 4.0 into a ASP.NET Core 2.0 MVC project.

 As the web template the following was downloaded: